What is Probate Estate?

 When an estate goes through the probate process, an executor or personal representative must notify heirs and creditors and take inventory of all assets of the estate.
 Only certain assets must be included in probate, and those must be included in the inventory.

 The executor or personal representative will also pay the debts of the estate during this time.
 They will file a final tax return and pay any taxes owed.
 Once all this is done, the remaining assets are distributed according to the will or the state law if no will exists.
+Probate can take months to years to complete.
+However, heirs and beneficiaries who don’t want to wait for probate may be eligible for estate loans.

 How Probate Starts